RedisLabs/redislabs-docs/content/rs/administering/database-operations/updating-configurations.md

 it will have an out of date on Active-Active database membership.
 The joined participating clusters reject updates sent from the removed participating cluster.

-## TLS Authentication and Encryption
+## TLS authentication and encryption

 To prevent unauthorized access to your data, you can configure RS to secure communications with TLS protocol (the more secure successor to SSL).